GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
 >
 > ~ *Douglas Crockford*